ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Firstly, a generic implementation will forward unknown fields.
 For oblivious HTTP, a proxy SHOULD NOT forward unknown fields.
-Though clients are not expected to include fields that might contain identifying information, a removing unknown fields removes this privacy risk.
+Though clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.

 Secondly, generic implementations are often configured to augment requests with